attrib/foxhole-map-annotate/README.md

 ## Todos

-* Facility Markers (new icons by Bazlow + polygon area with text?)

 * A delete button to remove selected line/sign
+* Edit Icons/Facilities
 * A "done" button to stop drawing a line
 * Selected symbols should not turn into dots when selected
 * When a line is selected, a button is available to confirm the line still exists.

 * Layers popup behind form
 * Tooltips on mouseover